-We are partnering with Leeds City Council and Leeds Older People’s Forum to ensure more people in the city enjoy a good later life.
+We worked with Leeds City Council and Leeds Older People’s Forum to support Leeds’s ambition to become the best city to grow old.

-With the Me and My Home group in Leeds, we commissioned research into the housing options information and advice people need as they approach later life.
-We are working with the group on recommendations from the resulting Home truths Report.
+Joint research into the housing options information and advice people needs as they approach later life.
+Recommendations from the Home truths report are being adopted locally.

-We commissioned research into community contributions, as part of our review with the Department for Digital, Culture, Media, and Sport, which found people were informally contributing to their community but faced serious barriers to formal volunteering.
+We commissioned research into community contributions in Leeds, as part of our review with the Department for Digital, Culture, Media, and Sport, which supported national recommendations and local investment.

-We are working with our partners in Leeds and Sheffield Hallam University to evaluate the Leeds Neighbourhood Networks in order to understand how community based approaches can promote better connections, health and participation in our communities.
+Worked with Leeds partners and Sheffield Hallam University to evaluate the Leeds Neighbourhood Networks and how these community based approaches can promote better connections, health and participation.

 Supported the first State of Ageing in Leeds, a data driven look at what life is like in the city for people aged 50 and over.
 Places across the country have been using the resulting blueprint to carry out their own reviews.